a-gondolkodas-orome/durer-jatekok/README.md

 If you are using VS Code, [Volar VS Code extension](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) is highly recommended.
 Tailwindcss is used for some of the styling, the [tailwind VS Code extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) is also recommended.

+Html classes starting with `js-` are there for unit testing purposes.

 ## Prerequisites:

 - install `nvm` (node.js version manager) on your computer globally